Marriage Line (General Information Only): 608-757-5666

 Monday through Friday, from 8:00 am to 4:30 pm

-If the parties are applying for a marriage license in a different Wisconsin county, please contact that county for location, application times and fees.
+If the parties are applying for a marriage license in a Wisconsin county other than Rock, please contact that county for location, application times and fees.

 When to Apply - Waiting Period